etirouthier/keras_dna/docs/normalization.md

 - `'logtransform'`: taking the log of the values : `np.log(values + 1)`
 - `'min_max'`: substracting `min` and dividing by `(max - min)`, the values are between 0 and 1 after.

-The statistics are taken on the whole genome (only the chromosomes named with a number) for consistency between all the generator created with a file.
+The statistics are taken on the whole genome for consistency between all the generator created with a given file.
+Note that only chromosomes named with a number are taken into account to avoid taking into account variant.

 ## Applying two successive normalizations

-It is usually useful to apply two successive normalization, in particular to trim the sequence before applying another available normalization. `Generator` owns the possibility to apply up to two successive normalizations.
+It is usually useful to apply two successive normalizations, in particular trimming the sequence before applying another available normalization. `Generator` owns the possibility to apply up to two successive normalizations.
 In this case the available normalization modes are the same and statistics (min, max, std) are taken on a subsample of the whole genome.

 ```python
 from keras_dna import Generator